Avashist1998/Avashist1998.github.io/content/posts/maze_game.md

         s_cell_count += 1
     return s_cell_count
 ```

-- To create a exits and entry for the maze once the maze is generated.
-We break make the row and bottom row walls into paths which are adjacent to a path.
-This creates a long and complex path.
+- To create entry and exit points for the maze after it's generated, we break the top and bottom walls of the maze into paths that are adjacent to existing paths.
+This creates a long and winding path that leads from the entrance to the exit of the maze.
+This step is important because it ensures that there is a clear path from the entrance to the exit, and that the maze is solvable.

 ```python
 def create_entry_exit(maze):
     row, col = len(maze), len(maze[0])